 We fixed breakfast in the room and headed for Ronda.
 It was a beautiful drive, with excellent roads, but very curvy, and we could only average about 50 mph.
 It took about an hour to get there.
 Parking is very difficult–it’s better to park at the bottom and walk up.
 The bridge across a gorge is awesome, and we ate at a restaurant just off the bridge, looking down into the grotto.
 Melva had spaghetti KK had stuffed red peppers, and I had some very good salmon.

-In town, we saw the bull ring and a bull fighter’s museum.
+In town, we saw the oldest bull ring in Spain, the Plaza de Toros de Ronda, and a bull fighter’s museum.
 I bought a poster of a bull fight, and we walked through a park next door with a wonderful view over a cliff at the back.
 I also bought a beautiful art calendar of Spanish artist for Linda (my sister).
 We exchanged money at the hotel, which was a big mistake, at $1.45, since we got $1.52 at the airport.

 We continued down the highway to Zahara, a fantastic city built on the side of a hill, with a Moorish castle on top.
 It was a breathtaking view coming in.
 And it was a thrilling, winding ride up the main street, to the lookout on top.
 We had an incredible view up top of the surrounding mountains.
 We walked down to a local bar with a view from the top of the city.